TheMannu/Devops-Tools-Installation-Configurations/ASG.md

     - Target tracking policy (Creats CloudWatch by its self) Average CPU utilizations
+         - Instance Warm Up time - Grace Period Time - it the waiting time for taking the matric of the newly created Instance
     - Step scaling policy
     - Simple scaling policy